-The Yorkshire & Humber Grid for Learning (YHGfL) is a regional centre for excellence and innovation in eLearning.
-YHGfL is funded by a consortium of 11 local authorities in the region representing 221 secondary schools, 43 special schools, 44 nurseries and 1,380 primary schools and their partners in learning.
+The Yorkshire & Humber Grid for Learning (YHGfL) 🔗 is a regional centre for excellence and innovation in eLearning.
+YHGfL is funded by a consortium of 12 local authorities in the region and provides connections from the edge of local authority networks into the Janet backbone.
+It represents 221 secondary schools, 43 special schools, 44 nurseries and 1,380 primary schools and their partners in learning.

 Sirius initially designed and built e-mail, webmail and directory services systems for YHGfL in 2004.
 Following the success of this first project, we were contracted to deploy a centralised, high performance web content filtering, monitoring and auditing system to the detailed requirements of five LAs in the region.